Leo Ernest Whitt

 - Born June 13, 1952 in Detroit, MI USA

 Catcher Ernie Whitt played fifteen seasons in the majors, mostly with the Toronto Blue Jays, and hit 134 home runs during his career.
 He later was a big league coach and minor league manager.
+He also managed Team Canada to two Gold Medals in the Pan American Games.

 Whitt was selected by the Boston Red Sox in the fifteenth round of the 1972 amateur draft.
 He hit .290 with the Winston-Salem Red Sox in 1973 and was sixth in the Carolina League in batting average.
-After five seasons in their chain, he earned a September call-up to the Red Sox in 1976.
+After five seasons in the Red Sox chain, he earned a September call-up to the Red Sox in 1976.
 Facing the Milwaukee Brewers on September 21st, he hit his first big league home run off pitcher Jim Colborn.

 Whitt was then picked by the Blue Jays in the 1976 expansion draft.
 After cups of coffee with Toronto in 1977 and 1978, he was in the majors for good with the team beginning in 1980.
 On May 15, 1981, he made the final out of Cleveland Indians pitcher Len Barker's perfect game.